zeroflag/equinox/doc/modules.md

 # Modules

-Just like in Lua, you can build modules using tables to store words and variables.Just like in Lua, you can build modules using tables to store words and variables.
+Just like in Lua, you can build modules using tables to store words and variables.

 Contents of `mymodule.eqx`: